Fender Cyclone: Cyclone HH

 The Cyclone HH had the same features and specifications as the original Cyclone, except for the addition of a 3-ply black pickguard and a pair of humbucking pickups, a Fender Santa Ana and a Fender Atomic II in the bridge and neck positions.
 Introduced in 2003, it was discontinued, like the other Cyclone models, in 2007.

 The Cyclone HH also included a vintage-style synchronized tremolo, a three-position toggle switch, master volume and tone controls, as well as chrome-plated hardware.
 It was available in Black, Pewter, Daphne Blue and Orange.

 Paranormal Cyclone

 In 2020, Squier released the Paranormal Series, a series that released guitars that feature mash-ups of classic Fender models and rereleases of obscure Fender models.
 Alongside the Toronado, Cabronita Telecaster, Offset Telecaster, 54' Jazz Bass, and Super Sonic, Squier released a new take on the Cyclone II.
 It features the same thicker Mustang body and Jaguar-Style pickup switch and electronics, but has 3 Alnico Stratocaster Pickups and a bent steel Vintage Style Tremolo Bridge.
 It comes in Daphne Blue and Shell Pink from the 2020 release, and Pearl and Candy Apple Red from the 2021 release.

+Made in Japan Limited Cyclone

+In May 2024, in a first for Fender Japan, a limited edition Cyclone was introduced based on the original 1997 model.
+Equipped with specially designed pickups, this model is available with either a maple or rosewood fretboard, and comes in multiple new finishes.
+A butterscotch blonde model, exclusive to Fender's Tokyo Flagship store and MikiGakki, comes with a specially engraved neckplate.